Mounirbendaia/word-analyzer/README.md

 else if the character is consonant then cons=cons+1
 }
-assign the values Tp cons , vowel ,charc . dispay the values.
+assign the values To cons , vowel ,charc . dispay the values.